Mankanya language: Structure of the simple clause

-Complex Clauses
+Complex clauses

 Both independent words, and bound verbal morphology can serve to link clauses together.
-Relative clauses use both a selectional suffix, along with either prenasalisation of the verb stem, or a preceding genitive particle, depending on whether the head is the subject of the relative clause or not.
-There are independent words with meaning "or", "so that", "because", and "but", that occur after the main clause to add an additional clause.
-There are also words meaning "like/because", and "in order to" that require the added clause to take the selectional prefix or the infinitive prefix, respectively.
-There are also conditional clause introducing words, meaning either "if" or "when", and an additional counterfactual adverb is used if the condition refers to a past event that did not come to be.
-Chains of serial marked verbs can follow an initial subject marked verbs to indicate multiple actions by the same subject, while a clause initial subject switch marker can occur if the subject changes.
-In addition to the grammaticalised auxiliaries discussed prior, like the obligative, verbs meaning "begin", "stop", "make" (to form causatives), "know", "see", "hear", "think", and "say", can introduce complement clauses, with either complementisers, or infinitive or serial marking on the verb in the complement clause.
-The verb "say" must be used to introduce a speech complement, sometimes following after other verbs of speech, marked serial.
-There are adverbial clause introducers meaning "until", "before", "when", and "like".
+Relative clauses use both the selectional suffix, along with either prenasalisation of the verb stem, or a preceding genitive particle, depending on whether the head is the subject of the relative clause or not.
+There are independent words këme "or", hënk "so that", ţiki "because", and bë "but", which appear between two linked clauses.
+There are also words jibi "like/because", and pa "in order to" that require the added clause to take the selectional prefix or the infinitive prefix, respectively.
+There are also conditional clause introducing words, wolii and le, meaning either "if" or "when", and an additional counterfactual adverb lah is used if the condition refers to a past event that did not come to be.
+Chains of serial marked verbs can follow an initial subject marked verbs to indicate multiple actions by the same subject, while a clause initial subject switch marker, kë can occur if the subject changes.
+In addition to the grammaticalised auxiliaries discussed prior, like the obligative, verbs jun "begin", ţañan "stop", do "make" (to form causatives), me "know", win "see", ŧiink "hear", şal "think", and ji "say", can introduce complement clauses, with either complementisers, or infinitive or serial marking on the verb in the complement clause.
+The verb ji "say" must be used to introduce a speech complement, sometimes following after other verbs of speech, marked serial.
+There are adverbial clause introducers te "until", wi "when", and ji "like", or "before".